aekostadinov/aekostadinov/README.md

-- 🌱 I’m currently learning Programming Fundamentals with Python in Software University https://softuni.bg.
+- 🌱 I’m currently learning Programming Advance with Python in Software University https://softuni.bg.
 - 👯 I’m looking to collaborate with disciplined and purposeful people.
 - 💬 Ask me about anything!
 I am happy to help!
 - 📫 How to reach me: